jackyaz/YazFi/README.md

 # YazFi - Asus WiFi Guest Networks levelled up!
 Feature expansion of guest WiFi networks on Merlin's version of AsusWRT, including, but not limited to:

-* Dedicated VPN WiFi network
+* Dedicated VPN WiFi networks
 * Separate subnets for enhanced organisation of devices

 ## Installation